 - Serving as the Bankruptcy Court-appointed independent fiduciary for companies undergoing bankruptcy, and corporate reorganization.

-Specific retirement plans to which The Wagner Law Group has served as independent fiduciary include:
+A sample of some of the specific retirement plans to which The Wagner Law Group has served as independent fiduciary include:

 - Genuity Corporation Savings Plan